invalidred/AppleStatusBarStyleWebpackPlugin/README.md

     ]
 ```

-It's a super simple plugin, all you need to do is spcify the header color in the constructor
+It's a super simple plugin, all you need to do is specify the header color in the constructor

 ```javascript
   new AppleStatusBarPlugin('black')